MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 - Visual Studio 2017 with the Python workload installed.
 For instructions, see [Installing Python support in Visual Studio](installing-python-support-in-visual-studio.md).

-Django project templates are also included with all earlier versions of Python Tools for Visual Studio, though details may differ from what's discussed in this tutorial especially those that use earlier versions of the Django framework.
+Django project templates are also included with all earlier versions of Python Tools for Visual Studio, though details may differ from what's discussed in this tutorial (especially different with earlier versions of the Django framework).

 ### "Visual Studio projects" and "Django projects"